lmandrelli/grape-coder/README.md

 # grape-coder

-A Python CLI application built with Typer and managed with uv.
+Grape Coder is an AI-powered code assistant.
+Built with Typer and managed with uv.

 ## Development with uv